 - Reviewing the electronic monitoring systems on the site, such as weather station data and live data collection from the attenuation pond on the site.

-The site is set to open officially at the end of 2021 and will lead to lots of new and exciting opportunities over the coming months and years.
+The site is set to open officially in spring 2022 and will lead to lots of new and exciting opportunities over the coming months and years.
 These include citizen science projects, outreach and wider public participation.

 If you would like to get involved or find out more, please email: firstname.lastname@example.org